 Nazareth Academy High School's STREAM program creates awareness, sparks interest, builds confidence, and fosters a culture of innovation in girls while integrating our Catholic identity into every aspect of the curriculum.
 It is important to note that STREAM education is not a new curriculum at NAHS, but it is a philosophical framework for delivering excellence in Catholic education for the 21st century learner.

-As a result of our commitment to encourage the ever-evolving interests of our girls and to meet the needs of technologically advanced society, we debuted our brand new Innovation Center in the fall of 2020.
+As a result of our commitment to encourage the ever-evolving interests of our girls and to meet the needs of technologically advanced society, we utilize our Innovation Center.
 The Center includes three state-of-the-art makerspaces that allow for our students to develop the important skills of critical thinking, collaboration, problem solving, and teamwork, thus enhancing their classroom and textbook lessons.